Spragga Benz

-Carlton Errington Grant (born 30 May 1969), better known as Spragga Benz, is a Jamaican dancehall deejay.
+Carlton Errington Grant (born 30 May 1969), better known as Spragga Benz, is a Jamaican dancehall musician.

 Career

 He began his career around 1991.
 He was once known to his friends as "Spaghetti" (tall and slim), but this was later shortened to Spragga.
 The Benz in his name comes from the sound system for which he used to work for, L.A.
 Benz, and it is through this that he found his way into the music industry at a dubplate recording session with Buju Banton.
 The famed elder DJ was slated to do four tracks for L.A.
 Benz but only voiced two and suggested that Spragga do the other two.
 Since he was new to recording, he freestyled a couple of lines of what would then become, "Love Mi Gun", a popular tune.

 He soon became an in-demand performer for numerous producers, including Bobby Digital, and hits followed with "Could a Deal" (produced by Winston Riley) and "Girls Hooray" (Steely & Clevie).
 A series of well-received singles followed, many included on his debut album, Jack It Up (1994).
 This success led to a deal with Capitol Records, who issued his second album, Uncommonly Smooth, in 1995, featuring duets with Chevelle Franklyn ("A-1 Lover") and "Spanish Harlem" (with Ben E. King).
 The album didn't sell well enough for Capitol, who dropped him, after which he spent a few years releasing further singles in Jamaica, also collaborating with the likes of Wyclef Jean and KRS-One.
 In 1999, he recorded a 'clash' album with Beenie Man, Two Badd DJs, and had a number one Jamaican hit single with "She Nuh Ready Yet (Hype Up)", which was also included on his third album, Fully Loaded (2000).
 This album featured duets with Lady Saw (on "Backshot") and Foxy Brown (on "Too Stoosh"), and was co-produced by house music legend Todd Terry.
 In the same year, Benz made his film acting debut in Brooklyn Babylon, and the following year played a leading role in the gangster film Shottas.
 2002 saw the release of his fourth album, Thug Nature.

 In 2003, Benz recorded a number of duets, with the likes of Carly Simon, Kevin Lyttle and Shannon, with the aim of breaking into the US market.
 In July 2007, Benz co-hosted the Urban Music Awards in New York with Foxy Brown.
 Benz was nominated for three awards at the first Caribbean Urban Music Awards, held in Jamaica in April 2008.
 On 31 August 2010 Spragga Benz released his sixth solo album Shotta Culture.

 His 2019 album Chiliagon topped the Billboard Reggae Albums chart.